Smorgasbordish/datasciencecoursera/README.md

 # datasciencecoursera
-Created for the coursera data sceince course.
+Created for the coursera data science course.